rchukh/trino-querylog/README.md

 # Overview

-Trino QueryLog is a [TrinoSQL](https://trino.io/) plugin for logging query events into separate log file.
+Trino QueryLog is a [Trino (formerly Presto SQL)](https://trino.io/) plugin for logging query events into separate log file.

 Its main purpose is to gather queries metadata and statistics as one event per line, so it can be easily collected by external software (e.g. Elastic FileBeat which will send data to Logstash/ElasticSearch/Kibana for storage/analysis).